 If you’re wondering how long it takes chocolate to set, you will be happy to know that it’s relatively speedy.
 Tempered chocolate takes as little as four or five minutes, while untempered melted chocolate can take anywhere from five to 60 minutes, depending on thickness and location.

 Howdy, y’all!
 My name’s Michelle, and my family and I are serious chocolate fanatics.
 If we could eat it for breakfast, lunch, and dinner, we would!
-Needless to say, we make lots of chocolate in this house – and I’ve discovered just how long it takes chocolate to harden.
+Needless to say, we make lots of chocolate in this house – and I’ve discovered just how long melted chocolate takes to harden.

 We have a choco-LOT to talk about!

 - How Long Does It Take Chocolate to Harden (4 Options)

 - Why Won’t My Chocolate Harden (3 Possible Reasons)